 Beaumont Costales announces that a class action lawsuit has been filed in Cook County against LaCroix’s parent company National Beverage Corporation, on behalf of Lenora Rice and all those injured by the popular sparkling water brand’s false claims to be “all natural” and “100% natural.”
 In fact, as the filing states, testing reveals that LaCroix contains a number of artificial ingredients, including linalool, which is used in cockroach insecticide.

-In this article, we will address some of the legal issues surrounding “natural” versus “synthetic” chemicals, identify the half-truths commonly offered in claims about the identification of “synthetic chemicals,” and work to allay some of the alarmist consumer concerns stemming from the publicity this lawsuit has generated.
+In this article, we address some of the legal issues that arose in the case surrounding “natural” versus “synthetic” chemicals, identify the half-truths commonly offered in claims about the identification of “synthetic chemicals,” and work to allay some of the alarmist consumer concerns stemming from the publicity this lawsuit has generated.

 A good case study to set the mood for this topic would be the chemical highlighted in the legal complaint and most commonly mentioned in media reports: linalool.
 That chemical is identified by Beaumont Costales as a synthetic chemical “used in cockroach insecticide.”
 The insecticide claim has made the lawsuit a major driver of viral traffic on alternative and natural health websites, despite the fact that linalool is a naturally occurring chemical found in many plants, and is a chemical that those same natural health websites frequently promote as an all-natural cure-all.